sfdcbrewery/sriharideep.github.io/_posts/2018-09-19-KubernetesintoSalesforce.md

 4. Simple and consistent hardware
 5. Improve availability of platform

-## Here are the reason why you should consider Kubernetes?
+## Here are the reasons why you should consider Kubernetes?
 1. Open source, container based
 2. High development velocity
 3. Opportunity to effect direction